BurendoUK/burendo-aws-labs/Labs/wordpress-via-iac/README.md

 - An AWS account
 - A machine running Windows, macOS or Linux
+- An IDE - We suggest [VS Code](https://code.visualstudio.com/download) and the 'Hashicorp Terraform' extension by Hashicorp.
 - Docker installed* - Not necessary if you are comfortable with your operating system and setting up the required applications.
 - [AWSume](https://awsu.me/) installed - To help you manage your AWS session.
 - Terraform (see below)